bprafferty/Automated-Amazon-Scraping/README.md

 a JSON file.
 The script will run automatically and collect all of the search results, regardless of the number of pages.

+Sample amazon_search_data.json file is included from the latest time I ran the script to demonstrate what the output looks like.

 To run this program:

     - Open your terminal, and cd to project directory